Quantum Secret Sharing Scheme on Hypercyclic Quantum Structures: Idealized information rate and efficiency

 \subsection{Idealized information rate}

-The information rate $\rho_c(\varGamma_0)$ is used to measure the efficiency of a perfect secret sharing scheme based on the minimal access structure $\varGamma_0$.
-A larger information rate value indicates a higher efficiency of the scheme.
-In this section, the concept of the information rate of a classical perfect secret sharing scheme is extended to a perfect QSS scheme, and the definition of the optimal idealized information rate of the minimal access structure is given.
-Here, the idealized information rate essentially ignores the interference of noise in the channel and does not consider the quantum state used for eavesdropping detection.
-The scheme in Section IV is used to calculate the optimal idealized information rate of the minimal access structure $\varGamma$.
-Below, we give the definition of the idealized information rate.
+The information rate $\rho_c(\varGamma_0)$ can be used to measure the efficiency of a PCSS scheme based on the minimal access structure $\varGamma_0$.
+A higher optimal information rate indicates that there is an optimal scheme for this access structure,which corresponds to lower communication costs during the share distuibution phase\cite{ref28, ref29, ref30}.
+In this section, the concept of the information rate of the PCSS scheme is extended to that of PQSS scheme, and the definition of the optimal idealized information rate of the minimal access structure is given.